the-Jinxist/golang-backend-masterclass/README.md

 Day 23: Hashing password with bcrypt.
 Created util functions to hash and compare passwords, wrote tests for it too.

 Day 24: Added API for create and get user.
 Tweaked response to not return hashed password.

+Day 25: Used a custom gomock matcher to make sure we pass the arguments with the right values to the endpoint